|Interviewed by Alexis Glick on Fox Business Channel|

 Apologies are irrelevant

-As a society, we place too much emphasis on contriteness and apologies.
-While that is an admirable trait, apologies do not undo any harm on victims of white collar crime.
+Our society tends to place too much emphasis on contriteness and apologies.
+While that is an admirable trait, apologies do not undo any harm to victims of white collar crime.
 Apologies make society feel good but accomplish little beyond that.
 Therefore, I feel that apologies are irrelevant and serve only to humanize white collar criminals at the expense of dehumanized victims.

 Sources of information on white collar crime